What is Covered by Homeowner's Insurance for Water Damage - Southlake, TX

 How To Tell If Your Floor Has Water Damage

 No floor is safe from water damage.
 Water can seep down to the sub floor or even seep up from a slab leak.
-It’s pretty easy to tell whether or floor has had any water damage, you’ll be able to spot it fairly quickly.
-Though, each floor type has a different set of signs of water damage.
+It’s pretty easy to tell whether or floor has had any water damage, and with these tips, you’ll be able to spot it fairly quickly.
+Each floor type has a different set of signs of water damage, so familiarize yourself with all of the signs to prevent unpleasant suprises.

 Carpet shows discoloration and an odor from mold or mildew.